 Aquaculture production is estimated to account for less than 1 per cent of global lobster production, and a bit over 2 per cent of global spiny lobster production.
 Unlike many other crustacean groups there is little aquaculture production of spiny lobster due to their typically long and complex larval stages.
 While the life cycle for many lobster species has been closed, most aquaculture production is currently from near-shore sea cage grow-out of wild-caught juveniles of tropical species, mostly Panulirus ornatus and P. homarus, in Vietnam and Indonesia.
-In these cage systems, a 5cm juvenile takes 18-24 months to grow out to a 1kg harvest sized animal.
+In these cage systems, a 5cm juvenile takes 18-24 months to grow out to a 1kg harvest sized animal (or less, for smaller sized animals).
 If or when breeding and hatchery technology advances to the point of being able to supply large quantities of healthy juveniles, these industries can be expected to grow rapidly.

 China import data indicates that the Vietnamese ranch industry may be of a significantly larger scale than previously estimated.
-Recent trade data shows that imports of live spiny lobster into China from Vietnam reached high levels in 2020, and in early 2022, which may indicate that the aquaculture industry is indeed generating significant volumes of high-quality product.
+Recent trade data shows that imports of live spiny lobster into China from Vietnam reached high levels in 2020, and again in 2022, which may indicate that the aquaculture industry is indeed generating significant volumes of high-quality product.
+While this represented the lowest-priced live lobster imported into the China market in 2020, unit prices were significantly higher in 2022 - perhaps reflecting market acceptance of quality characteristics.